 Community Supported Agriculture (CSA) is a relationship between our farm and you as our customer.
 Rather than simply purchasing food, our customers become “members” of this CSA farm who receive a portion of the farm’s harvest.

-Our CSA runs for 20 of weeks, from mid-June to October.
-Members are responsible for showing up at the farm from 3-7 weekly or bi- weekly to pick up your share of freshly harvested produce.
+Our CSA runs for 18 of weeks, from mid-June to October.
+Members are responsible for showing up at the farm Tuesdays from 3-7pm weekly or bi- weekly to pick up your share of freshly harvested produce.
 Members may also select delivery options.

 B. Our Growing Practices

 The farm is pesticide-free produce.
-Pesticide-free produce is grown without using specific conventional pesticides, fertilizers made with synthetic ingredients or sewage sludge, bioengineering, or ionizing radiation.
+Pesticide-free produce is grown without using specific conventional pesticides, sewage sludge, bioengineering, or ionizing radiation.
 For more information about our production practices please ask.
 Our growing practices are similar to the Canadian Organic Standards, however we are not certified organic, and therefore cannot market as such.
-We are in the process of looking at how to become certified.

 The chart below outlines some of the vegetables we hope to deliver and when you may see them in your share.
 This chart is based on our best estimate, but of course weather, pests, and other events will affect actual production.